 I have listed below twelve easy books for English students to read.

-This is by no means an extensive or perfect list.
+This is not an extensive or perfect list.
 I have just put these here as a starting point.
-Maybe you can find one or two books that you like then use GoodReads to find other similar books to read.
+Maybe you can find one or two books that you like, then use GoodReads to find other similar books to read.

 This is far from being the perfect list.
 But I hope you can find something you like to read here.